opstrace/opstrace/README.md

 IMPORTANT NOTE: We welcome contributions from developers of all backgrounds.
 We encode that in a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-## Opstrace Team

-The Opstrace team came together to solve a pernicious, recurring problem we've seen over and over again: the unacceptable tradeoffs with observability.
-We want to build the system we'd build for ourselves if it was our full-time job—and, well, now it is our full-time job!

 ## Get In Touch

 * Chat with us in our [GitHub Discussions](https://go.opstrace.com/community)